SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Benchmark/README.md

 ## Designing benchmark tests

-The defintion of what benchmarks are executed is specified by a `JSONScript` found in the `TestCases` directory.
+The definition of what benchmarks are executed is specified by a `JSONScript` found in the `TestCases` directory.
 Supported types are:

 - `import` to import data from an external source